TomPace101/nanopore_diffusion/notes.md

 _TODO_ unit conversion section of problem description: work out conversion factors for the other direction as well.

+# ill-sleep
+- a new notebook using actual geometry instead of square mesh
+- I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential
+- then I need to figure out how to specify the expression for the Neumann boundary condition.
+- and at some point I need to fix the weak form based on my earlier observations
+- (the problem description document has some TODO items as well, as always)
+- then I need to make the tdPNP solver module
+- and I need to set up the necessary post-processing routines, to generate plots (only model plots in this case, I think)

 # Code/Misc

 _TODO_ rename useful to something like "common" or "general"